scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 As far as electronics go, the computer was, and is, a different beast.
 Obviously, the inner workings of a computer operates on the same principles of electric current.
 But what made home computers different from electronics is the software programming aspect of it.
 Programming is like creating a list of instructions for something to happen.
 When a computer receives a list of instructions, at the end of the day, is really all about flipping switches.
 Flipping a sequence of switches actually, in a way the computer can understand.

 Anyways, this enthusiasm got me my first computer, a Commodore 64.
 I'm skipping the part where my real first computer was a TRS-80.
-Because, well, if you didn't know, back then, it was consider the [Trash 80](https://dfarq.homeip.net/trash-80-what-it-meant-and-why-it-stuck/) by my compadres, and I don't want to mar my reputation :P. It was as good of a computer as any during that time, but since it was sold by Radio Shack, I think it developed a bad reputation because Radio Shack's electronics were considered subpar.
+Because, well, if you didn't know, back then, it was considered the [Trash 80](https://dfarq.homeip.net/trash-80-what-it-meant-and-why-it-stuck/) by my compadres, and I don't want to mar my reputation :P. It was as good of a computer as any during that time, but since it was sold by Radio Shack, I think it developed a bad reputation because Radio Shack's electronics were considered subpar.

 Anyways, forget I ever said anything about that.
 On to the extraordinary achievement of the mid-eighties.
 I bring you, the Commodore 64!